gmena/c4-back-ruby-rails/README.md

-# Back-end for Connect Four clone game using Rails/Ruby
+# Back-end for Connect Four clone game using Rails / Ruby

 Two players can start a game and play it using REST calls.
 No authentication is performed.

+## Usage

 Create the database.